-Before joining WWCSC, Louise worked as a Research Manager for the Behavioural Insights Team.
-Here she was responsible for the smooth running of the research team, in addition to helping shape its strategic development.
-Prior to BIT, she worked as a Neuroscience and Mental Health Grants Advisor at Wellcome.
+Before joining WWCSC, Louise worked as a Research Manager for the Behavioural Insights Team and prior to this, worked as a Neuroscience and Mental Health Grants Advisor at Wellcome.

 She thoroughly enjoys being a boat dweller in London and dabbles in aerial silks in her spare time.